Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_python.md

 ```
-col1, col2 = con.cursor().execute("SELECT col1, col2 FROM testtable").fetchone()
+col1, col2 = con.cursor().execute("SELECT col1, col2 FROM test_table").fetchone()
 print('{0}, {1}'.format(col1, col2))
 ```

-This code snippet is using the SQL command `SELECT col1, col2 FROM testtable` to select specific columns, and then is printing the first values in each, or in other words, the first row.
+This code snippet is using the SQL command `SELECT col1, col2 FROM test_table` to select specific columns, and then is printing the first values in each, or in other words, the first row.

 If you'd like to print entire columns, you can do so in a similar manner.

 ```
-for (col1, col2) in con.cursor().execute("SELECT col1, col2 FROM testtable"):
+for (col1, col2) in con.cursor().execute("SELECT col1, col2 FROM test_table"):
 	print('{0}, {1}'.format(col1, col2))
 ```